mitre/scorecard_app/README.md

 # Scorecard App
-Scorecard App is a [SMART-on-FHIR App](http://smarthealthit.org/smart-on-fhir/) that computes a scorecard for an HL7&reg; FHIR&reg; Patient Record (represented as a Bundle).
+Scorecard App is a
+- [SMART-on-FHIR App](http://smarthealthit.org/smart-on-fhir/) that computes a scorecard for an HL7&reg; FHIR&reg; Patient Record (represented as a Bundle).
+- FHIR STU3 microservice that only supports a single Operation named `$completeness` that scores a patient record.
+JSON support only.

 ## Setup
 ```